ImagingDataCommons/libdicom/doc/source/introduction.rst

 Design goals
 ++++++++++++

-The library inspires to
+The library aims to:

 * Provide a stable application binary interface (ABI)

-* Be highly portable and run on Linux, macOS, and Windows operating systems with different architectures
+* Be highly portable and run on Linux, Unix, macOS, and Windows operating systems with different architectures

 * Be dead simple and free of surprises